 The following is a guest post by Kevin Curtin and originally appeared on his blog.
 Kevin is currently a student a The Flatiron School.
-You can learn more about him here, or follow him on twitter here.
+You can follow him on twitter here.
+This code sample is from the Proto gem The Goal To dynamically create classes based on the parameters of a method The Code The Breakdown We are used […]

 This code sample is from the Proto gem